Cooperative data-driven modeling: Discussion

 \subsection{Architectures comparison}

 In this section, we explore how CDDM depends on different GRU architecture hyperparameters such as the number of units or hidden states size.
-To begin, we consider the case of four tasks: the first task is trained with 800 training paths and for the second task we vary the number of training points from 800 to 50.
+To begin, we consider the first learning case study (Section \ref{sec:plates}) with the corresponding four tasks: the first task is trained with 800 training paths and for the second task we vary the number of training points from 800 to 50.
 For GRU, we change the number of units from 1 to 3 and consider the hidden state size equal to 64, 128, and 256.
 Corresponding numbers of learnable parameters are shown in Table \ref{tb:arch_comparison}.
-In Fig. \ref{fig:arch_comparison}, we compare these three network configurations.
+In Figure \ref{fig:arch_comparison}, we compare these three network configurations.
 Overall, we observe similar performance for all of these architectures with insignificant differences.
 From the figure, we observe that all architectures give us similar results, therefore CDDM is not limited to some special network configuration.

-To continue with this comparison, we consider GRU with 3 units and 64 hidden states size in the case of four tasks.
-This architecture has the smallest number of parameters out of considered (see Table \ref{tb:arch_comparison}), and therefore should be the most challenging for CDDM.
-In Fig. \ref{fig:4tasks_order4_l3_h64}, we present the results for one of the orders, where we observe similar findings as before: CDDM allows us to learn new tasks better with the decrease in the number of training paths.
-This leads us to the conclusion that CDDM is robust to GRU architecture hyperparameters and beneficial to use in the data scarcity regime.
+We also want to note that smaller networks (fewer parameters) do not predict the material behavior better when considering the conventional training scenario (non-cooperative).
+To illustrate this, consider the GRU with 1 cell and the hidden state size of 64 which results in 13K parameters.
+We train this network on the second case study data and consider average error on tasks A -- D using 800, 400, 200, 100, 50 and 25 training paths.
+The test errors for these cases are 2.09\%, 2.74\%, 3.59\%, 5.2\%, 7.73\%, 12.9\%.
+On the other hand, we consider the model with 2 cells and the hidden size of 128 (151K parameters, see Table 4), for which the test errors are 2.01\%, 2.54\%, 3.35\%, 4.84\%, 7.40\%, 11.34\%.
+As can be seen, the larger model has lower test error.